DragonJoker/Ashes/README.md

 ## Renderers available

 - Vulkan: Ashes is a passthrough, when using Vulkan rendering API, and it has no additional cost if dynamic loader is used.
-- OpenGL: From OpenGL 3.3 to OpenGL 4.6.
+- OpenGL: From OpenGL 3.3 to OpenGL 4.6 (Core profile).
 - Direct3D 11: From feature level 11.0.

 ## How to use it